Scott Stapp: Family

 In 1997, Stapp married Hillaree Burns.
-They were married for sixteen months and divorced in 1998.
+They were married for 16 months and divorced in 1998.
 Stapp has a son, Jagger, with Burns.
 After the couple's divorce, Stapp retained full custody of Jagger.

 On February 11, 2006, Stapp married 2004 Miss New York USA winner and model Jaclyn Nesheiwat.
 Together they have a daughter and a son.
 In November 2014, Jaclyn filed for divorce.
 The couple eventually sought help and continued together.
 The couple had their third child, a son, in November 2017.
-In May 2023, Stapp reportedly filed for a divorce over 11 months after a divorce, which was originally filed by Jaclyn, was withdrawn.
-According to a source, he and Jaclyn knew the marriage was falling apart but continued to try and make it work.
-The divorce is yet to be finalized.
+In May 2023, Stapp reportedly filed for divorce 11 months after a divorce, which was originally filed by Jaclyn, was withdrawn.
+According to a source, he and Jaclyn knew the marriage was falling apart but continued to try to make it work.
+The divorce has yet to be finalized.
+Stapp lives in Franklin, Tennessee with his family.

 Legal and personal troubles

 In 2003, Stapp contemplated suicide after drinking a bottle of Jack Daniel's whiskey.
 He retrieved two MP5s from his collection and put the guns to his head, but did not pull the triggers after looking at a picture of his son, Jagger.
 He later said he had been convinced that anyone involved with Creed wanted him dead so he would become a "Kurt Cobain martyr-type" and increase record sales.
-Says Stapp, "I had crazy thoughts going through my head."
 He later said that instead of killing himself, he fired a few rounds in his home.
 He said, "I was in the throes of prednisone coming out of my body [...]
 I shot a few rounds off and instantly was like, 'What the hell am I doing?'
 So I put the guns away and ran out to the garage and got the putty and patched the holes."

-On Thanksgiving night of 2005, Stapp was involved in a fight with members of the band 311 at the Harbor Court Hotel in Baltimore.
-Members of 311 have said Stapp started the fight.
-After five minutes, hotel security broke up the fight and removed Stapp from the hotel.
-Stapp claimed that he did not instigate the altercation.

-Stapp was arrested on February 12, 2006 (one day after his second wedding), for suspected intoxication.

-In March 2006, Stapp filed a lawsuit to block the release of a sex video involving himself, Kid Rock, and four women.
-The suit was settled in 2007, with the defendant agreeing to pay Stapp an undisclosed sum and to refrain from distributing the video.